 The click of the pistol’s hammer woke me.
 A velvety voice lilts me out of my vision, “Give me a good catchphrase and I just may let you live.”

 “Cut it out, Nora,” I say to the woman holding the firearm, pushing her right hand and the gun aside gently, “Didn’t your father ever tell you not to play with guns?”

-Her left hand holds a cigarette which she lifts to her rubescent lips.
-After taking a long drag, she says to me with a wry smile, “I just thought it might give you some motivation,” She taps the loose ash from the cigarette into an ashtray lying on the conference table.
+She holds a cigarette in her left hand and lifts it to her rubescent lips.
+After taking a long drag, she says to me with a wry smile, “I just thought it might give you some motivation,” She taps the loose ash into a tray.

 “How long was I asleep?”

 “About twenty minutes or so, I suppose.
 I wasn’t exactly keeping track.”

 “Where are Thomas and Robert?”